Leo4Luffy/Art_p1/index.md

 ---

-### :scroll: <a href="Articulos/1.pdf" class="download" title="PDF" target="_blank">Pleiotropy or linkage?
+### :scroll: <a href="https://leo4luffy.github.io/Art_p1/Articulos/1.pdf">Pleiotropy or linkage?
 Their relative contributions to the genetic correlation of quantitative traits and detection by multitrait GWA studies</a>

 ---